neektza/nikicajokic.me/_posts/2014-10-20-eventmachine_internals_and_the_reactor_pattern.md

 title: "EventMachine internals and the Reactor pattern"
 tags: concurrency ruby eventmachine
 excerpt: The idea behind EventMachine is a reactor loop which executes callbacks on program events.
 This post analyzes Ruby's implementation of this idea
+class: article
 modified: 2015-03-22
 comments: true
 ---

-Continuing from the previous posts about [primitives and abstractions](/2014/07/14/concurrency_primitives_and_abstractions), in this part of the series we'll pick a few interesting internals from EventMachine's source code, and explain the core ideas behind these snippets.
+Continuing from the previous posts about [primitives and abstractions](/concurrency_primitives_and_abstractions), in this part of the series we'll pick a few interesting internals from EventMachine's source code, and explain the core ideas behind these snippets.
 If you're not familiar with EventMachine, this is a [solid series of posts](http://javieracero.com/blog/starting-with-eventmachine-i) to get you started.

 As we mentioned in a previous post, the main idea behind EventMachine is the reactor loop.
 EventMachine itself has several implementations of this idea targeting different platforms.
 In this post we'll focus on **pure Ruby implementation**.